mark-van/launch/README.md

 # Launch

-Interactive streaming application where pressing a launch button results in a immediate response on a embedded twitch live stream.
+Interactive streaming web application where pressing a launch button results in a immediate response on a embedded twitch live stream.
 Viewers can post launch suggestions and discuss the viability of these plans with the website's post and comment functionality.
 The launch button triggers a specific websocket message (launch key) which is sent to the WebSocket server, and then broadcasted to all devices(including the pi).
 The raspberry pi then executes a command to run the code which performs the 'launch'.

 Launch web app is a available at https://dry-badlands-58743.herokuapp.com.